 The Standing Committee recommended the measure for continued endorsement.
 The developer introduced the measure focusing on validity, since the NQF Scientific Methods Panel (SMP) did not reach consensus on this criterion during its review of this measure.
 The developer noted that the measure is risk-adjusted for the number of gold standard medications, and that even though there is a preference for electronic quality measures, the developer commented that manual chart review is the only way to target medication reconciliation quality.
 The developer noted that the measure has been used in several research studies, which have been published in what the developer considers top-tier journals.
-Lastly, the developer described that when hospitals take steps to improve medication reconciliation, the metric improves.
-The Committee agreed on the importance of preventing medication discrepancies, and there is evidence to support that mitigating medication discrepancies can improve outcomes.
+Lastly, the developer described that when hospitals take steps to improve medication discrepancies, and there is evidence to support that mitigating medication discrepancies can improve outcomes.
 The Committee unanimously upheld the SMP's review of the measure reliability.
-For validity, the Committee was satisfied with the developer's explanation of the validity of this measure.
-However, the Committee did seek clarification on changes made to the numerator.
+For validity, the Committee did

+NATIONAL QUALITY FORUM NQF REVIEW DRAFT seek clarification on changes made to the numerator.
 Specifically, the measure originally looked at the number of medications per patient.
 The developer explained that the change to the measure was to show the number of discrepancies per medications, such that the measure captures the number of opportunities for error.
 For feasibility, the developer noted that the measure is used in over 1,400 hospitals.
 The Committee sought input on who is conducting the medication reconciliation.
 The developer stated that the medication reconciliation data should be provided by a trained pharmacist.